 8. Specify if:

-a class AA or A loading range is required.
+a class AA or A verified range of forces is required.
 If Class AA if required, calibration can only be done by labs with Primary Standards.
-See picture below for explanation
+See the picture below for an explanation

 9. Specify calibration intervals: